nerves-networking/vintage_net_mobile/README.md

 at+csq=?   | Query supported signal strength format at+cfun?   | Level of functionality
 at+cfun=?  | Query supported functionality levels
+at+creg?   | Check if the modem has registered to a provider. at+cgreg?  | Same as above for some modems

 `VintageNetLTE` makes it easy to add cellular support to your device.